Creamed clover honey

 Wooden bracket to support creaming honey.

-Holding the bracket instead of the bucket gives you far better control as the paddle is lowered into the honey; should it move out of position it would be shredded, and possibly your hand too.
+Holding the bracket instead of the bucket gives you far better control as the paddle is lowered into the honey; should it move out of position it would be shredded and possibly your hand too.

 Creamed honey wooden bracket support.

-I'll try and remember to add photos of these same two bottles in a month's time.
+I will try and remember to add photos of these same two bottles in a month's time.

 Creamed vs runny honey

-Notice below how the regular runny honey on the left has set rock hard and crystallised, whilst that on the right remains soft and is easy to spread on bread.
-It's exactly the same honey, but has different physical properties.
+Notice below how the regular runny honey on the left has set rock hard and crystallised, whilst that on the right remains soft and is easy to spread.

 Which would you buy if you saw both on the shelf in the shop?
-I'll bet the one on the left, but that on the right is far better.
+I'll bet the one on the left but that on the right is far better.

 Creamed on the left vs runny honey on the right 2 months later.